vickumar1981/svalidate/README.md

 Let's say we have a `Contacts` class which contains an optional list of Facebook and Twitter emails.

-Each user in our system also has a `ContactSettings` object, that determines the validation the user's `Contacts`
+Each user in our system also has a `ContactSettings` object, that determines the validation of the user's `Contacts`

 The two classes might look like: